gustavosobral/notes_exercises/others/ruby/README.md

 - `.upcase` - All letters high
 - `.downcase` - All letters low
 - `.strip` - Remove white spaces
+- `.tr` - Returns a copy of the string with the matching characters replaced

 ## Enumerable